bongjun/bongjun.github.io/pages/projects/ised.md

 description: Interactive Sound Event Detector
 ---
 ### Interactive Sound Event Detector (I-SED)
 I-SED is a human-in-the-loop interface for sound event annotation that helps users label sound events of interest within a lenghty recording quickly.
-The annotation is performed by a collaboration between a user and a machine.
-The system leverages machine learning's ability to learn from human-provided examples not to replace a human annotator, but to speed up human annotator.
+The system speeds up human's searching for a set of sound events of interest in an audio recording when there are too few labeled examples (e.g., one) of the sound class to train a state-of-the-art machine audio labeling system.

 ### Demo video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ss2eGSW4_4w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>